Information Elicitation for Bayesian Auctions: Proofs for Section

-Since the players have additive valuations and $\cM_{CS1LA}$ runs each mechanism $\cM_{CS1LA, j}$ separately for item $j$, we have that $\cM_{CS1LA}$ is 2-DST for $\cI$ and Lemma \ref{add:ola:truthful} holds. \end{proof}
+Since the players have additive valuations and $\cM_{IE1LA}$ runs each mechanism $\cM_{IE1LA, j}$ separately for item $j$, we have that $\cM_{IE1LA}$ is 2-DST for $\cI$ and Lemma \ref{add:ola:truthful} holds. \end{proof}

-\begin{lemma} $\bE_{v\sim \cD} Rev(\cM_{CS1LA}({\cI})) = \bE_{v\sim \cD} Rev(\cM_{1LA}(\hat{{\cI}})) \geq \frac{1}{2} \bE_{v\sim \cD} Rev(IM(\hat{{\cI}}))$. \end{lemma}
+\begin{lemma} $\bE_{v\sim \cD} Rev(\cM_{IE1LA}({\cI})) = \bE_{v\sim \cD} Rev(\cM_{1LA}(\hat{{\cI}})) \geq \frac{1}{2} \bE_{v\sim \cD} Rev(IM(\hat{{\cI}}))$. \end{lemma}

-\begin{proof} When the players report their true values and true knowledge, the outcome of each $\cM_{CS1LA, j}$ on the crowdsourced Bayesian instance $\cI_j$ is the same as that of mechanism $\cM_{1LA}$ on the Bayesian instance $\hat{\cI}_j$, because the distribution for $i^*$ is reported.
+\begin{proof} When the players report their true values and true knowledge, the outcome of each $\cM_{IE1LA, j}$ on the information elicitation instance $\cI_j$ is the same as that of mechanism $\cM_{1LA}$ on the Bayesian instance $\hat{\cI}_j$, because the distribution for $i^*$ is reported.
 Accordingly,

-where the inequality is because the 1-Lookahead mechanism is a 2-approximation to the optimal Bayesian mechanism for each item $j$ \cite{ronen2001approximating}.
+where the inequality is because the 1-lookahead mechanism is a 2-approximation to the optimal Bayesian mechanism for each item $j$ \cite{ronen2001approximating}.
 Thus Lemma \ref{lem:add:ola} holds. \end{proof}

-Note that the approximation ratio of $\cM_{CS1LA}$ does not depend on the specific value of $k$, as long as $k\geq 1$.
+Note that the approximation ratio of $\cM_{IE1LA}$ does not depend on the specific value of $k$, as long as $k\geq 1$.

-\paragraph{The Crowdsourced $BVCG$ Mechanism.} The mechanism $\cM_{CSBVCG}$ is defined in Mechanism~\ref{alg:bvcg}.
-It is similar to $\cM_{CSA}$ and approximates mechanism $BVCG$ in crowdsourced Bayesian settings.
-If a player $i$'s value distributions are not all reported, $\cM_{CSBVCG}$ throws $i$ away and leaves his winning set unsold.
-This simplifies the instructions compared to $\cM_{CSA}$ and still ensures truthfulness.
+\paragraph{The Information Elicitation $BVCG$ Mechanism.} The mechanism $\cM_{IEBVCG}$ is defined in Mechanism~\ref{alg:bvcg}.
+It is similar to $\cM_{IEA}$ and approximates mechanism $BVCG$ in information elicitation settings.
+If a player $i$'s value distributions are not all reported, $\cM_{IEBVCG}$ throws $i$ away and leaves his winning set unsold.
+This simplifies the instructions compared to $\cM_{IEA}$ and still ensures truthfulness.
 Doing so would seriously damage the revenue if the knowledge graphs can be totally arbitrary.
 However, when everything is known by somebody and when the players report their true knowledge, no player is actually thrown away.
 We have the following two lemmas.